-But what it made me think about is how many companies I work with where the sales team is convinced that losing deals is about price.
+I work with a lot of companies where the sales team is convinced that losing deals is about price.
 We’ve all heard this argument, but we’ve also heard the repetitive push back that value overrules price considerations.
 Both marketing and sales are told to go prove the value.

-And I agree with value playing an important role in the b2b buying decision – perhaps a critical role.
+And I agree with value playing an important role in B2B buying decisions – perhaps a critical role.

 But what if we haven’t looked far enough?

-When I think of red tape, what I think about immediately for a B2B complex sale – and marketing automation is definitely complex – I think about consensus.
+When I think of red tape, what I think about immediately for a B2B complex sale is who’s involved and how will we help the buying committee reach consensus.

 Consensus is hard to get.
 With the growing number of people (43% increase in stakeholders per IDC) involved in a B2B buying decision, 34% say it’s so, getting all of them to buy-in to a decision is requiring more effort.